jsb1989/google-homepage/README.md

 # google-homepage
-My first project learning from he odin project.
+My first project learning from the odin project.